Import.io vs In-house Scraping:

 Import.io: “Deliver reliable data streams”

-• Anti-blocking & access management
+• Anti-blocking and access management

 • Structured delivery with defined SLAs